vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart2.md

     set[i] = element;
 }

-// You already know how to create a Bloom filter from `set` because a previous exercise. const defaultBloomFilter = BloomFilter.of(...set).build();
+// You already know how to create a Bloom filter from `set` because a previous lesson. const defaultBloomFilter = BloomFilter.of(...set).build();

 // Show the content and the length of the `defaultBloomFilter`.